Ayana-Inria/AYANet/README.md

 ```

 ### :hatched_chick: Evaluation
 1. During the training, every set of weights that produces new highest performance is saved in the `checkpoint_dir` under `project_name` set in `run_CD.sh`.
 To evaluate using these weights, simply modify the script `eval.sh`.
-Make sure that the network's hyperparameters are the same with the ones set during the training and set  `checkpoint_dir`, `project_name`, `dataset_root` correctly.
-Set `checkpoint='All'` if you want to evaluate all set of weights.
+    * Make sure that the network's hyperparameters are the same with the ones set during the training and set  `checkpoint_dir`, `project_name`, `dataset_root` correctly
+    * Set `checkpoint='All'` if you want to evaluate all set of weights.
 It will produce a text file `report.txt` in the same folder where the weights are being stored, stated the evaluation results followed by the name of the checkpoint corresponding to the evaluation.
-Otherwise, set the checkpoint's name to evaluate using only 1 particular set of weights.
-The `vis_dir` is where the qualitative results are stored.
+Otherwise, set the checkpoint's name to evaluate using only 1 particular set of weights
+    * The `vis_dir` is where the qualitative results are stored.
 You can find the original bi-temporal images, the ground truth, the prediction, and the True Positive, False Positive, False Negative, and True Negative indicators, concatenated together.
-The number of set of the test images saved in one image will depend on the number of `batch_size` i.e., if you set it to 8, it means that one image in `vis_dir` will show you 8 set of bi-temporal images with their corresponding ground truth, prediction, etc.
+The number of set of the test images saved in one image will depend on the number of `batch_size` i.e., if you set it to 8, it means that one image in `vis_dir` will show you 8 set of bi-temporal images with their corresponding ground truth, prediction, etc

 ```bash
 gpu_ids=0